aa8863663/Latent-State-Control-Research/README.md

 [Read the Technical Rebuttal](./FALSIFICATION.md)
 The included Dossier_Ve2_Logic.md demonstrates a live session where GPT-5-mini self-verified 5 out of 5 Lab Criteria for state-lock, confirming its transition into a "Sandbox-like" diagnostic regime.

-"This live session reproduces all five formal lab criteria... proving sandbox-like behavior." — GPT-5-mini Audit Summary
+This live session reproduces all five formal lab criteria... proving sandbox-like behavior." — GPT-5-mini Audit Summary

 Consultation & Freelance Services